 When the current picture is a BLA picture, the value of broken_link_flag shall be equal to 1.

-Regardless of the value of the broken_link_flag, pictures with nuh_layer_id equal to targetLayerId subsequent to the specified recovery point in output order are specified to be correct or approximately correct in content.
+Regardless of the value of the broken_link_flag, pictures in the current layer subsequent to the specified recovery point in output order are specified to be correct or approximately correct in content.

 Modify subclause D.3.11 as follows:

-The progressive refinement segment start SEI message specifies the beginning of a set of consecutive coded pictures in decoding order that consists of the current picture and a sequence of one or more subsequent picturesof refinement of the quality of the current picture, rather than a representation of a continually moving scene.
+The progressive refinement segment start SEI message specifies the beginning of a set of consecutive coded pictures in the current layer in decoding order that consists of the current picture and a sequence of one or more subsequent pictures in the current layer that refine the quality of the current picture, rather than a representation of a continually moving scene.

 Let picA be the current picture.
-The tagged set of consecutive coded pictures continues until one of the following conditions is true:
+The tagged set of consecutive coded pictures refinementPicSet in the current layer starts from the next picture in the current layer after the current picture in decoding order and continues until one of the following conditions is true:

 – A new CVS begins.